polkadot-api/polkadot-api-docs/docs/pages/typed/tx.md

 ## `signAndSubmit`

 `signAndSubmit` will sign (exactly the same way as `sign`) and then broadcast the transaction.
 If any error happens (both in the signing or if the transaction fails, i.e. wrong nonce, mortality period ended, etc) the promise will be rejected with an error.
-We're working to make this errors strongly typed.
 The promise will resolve as soon as the transaction is found in a finalized block, and will reject if the transaction fails.
 Note that this promise is not abortable.
 Let's see the interface:

 ```ts
 type TxPromise = (